nopnop2002/esp-mesh-lite-examples/mesh_websocket_client/README.md

 # How to use
 Run ws-server.py on the host side.
-This script accepts requests from multiple MAC addresses.
+This script accepts requests from multiple clients.
 However, note that requests from esp-mesh-lite come from a single IP address.
 ```
 $ python3 ws-server.py